 Misty dawn: a legion advances along the Via Appia in the brilliance of the newly-risen sun.
 Respighi wanted the ground to tremble under the footsteps of his army and he instructs the organ to play bottom B flat on 8', 16' and 32' organ pedal.
 The score calls for buccine - ancient trumpets that are usually represented by flugelhorns.
 Trumpets peal and the consular army rises in triumph to the Capitoline Hill.

-The entirety of Liliane Riboni's "Jeanne d'Arc" album, a Concept Album retelling the story of Joan of Arc, Liliane herself in the role Joan.
-For anyone lucky enough to own or track down a copy of this obscure record/cd/cassette, every second is epic.
-From "Ouverture" which gives us a taste of everything to come, "Lettre Aux Anglais (Un Grand Hahay)" a song that could only be described as 15th century Stadium Rock, the villain song "Pierre Cauchon," and the epic tear jerker finale "Rouén, Seras-Tu Mon Tombeau?," this album has everything that makes a classical album epic.
+The entirety of Liliane Riboni's "Jeanne d'Arc" album, a Concept Album retelling the story of Joan of Arc, Liliane herself in the role of Joan.
+For anyone lucky enough to own or track down a copy of this obscure record/CD/cassette, every second is epic.
+From "Ouverture" which gives us a taste of everything to come, "Lettre Aux Anglais (Un Grand Hahay)", a song that could only be described as 15th century Stadium Rock, the villain song "Pierre Cauchon", and the epic tear jerker finale "Rouén, Seras-Tu Mon Tombeau?", this album has everything that makes a classical album epic.

 Also "Story of the Calendar Prince".